saybube/requirement-analysis/README.md

 * Booking Summary Display

 Given the user is on the checkout page, When the page loads, Then a booking summary must be prominently displayed showing hotel name, selected room type(s), check-in date, check-out date, number of nights, number of guests, and nightly rate for each room.
 The summary must calculate and display the subtotal for room charges, taxes with percentage rate shown, service fees if applicable, and the total amount to be charged.
 All monetary amounts must display in the user's selected currency with the appropriate currency symbol and decimal places.
-Given that multiple rooms are booked, when the summary displays, then each room must be listed separately with its own nightly rate and subtotal.
+Given that multiple rooms are booked, when the summary displays, each room must be listed separately with its own nightly rate and subtotal.
 A total combining all rooms must be clearly displayed and visually distinguished from individual room totals.

 * Payment Method Selection